-Characteristics of a Successful College Student
+Characteristics of a Successful Trade School Student

 - Hardworking: Some classes may come easy to you, others not as much.
 But if you are motivated and know what it takes to get the job done, then you already have one major key to educational success.